creaseaj/Soft166Practice/README.md

     3. Seizures and Physical Reactions<br>
         The application contains no content that will cause seizures or physical reactions against the guidelines.
     4. Navigable<br>
-        The applications has page titles and allows for navigation within the webpage compared against the guidelines.
+        The applications has page titles and allows for navigation within the webpage compared against the guidelines.<br>
+        Use of page titles is demonstrated within multiple browser testing, due to the view of the tab aswell as the navbar view.
     5. Input Modalities<br>
         The application supports the functionality required in the guidelines for this section.
 3. Understandable
     1. Readable<br>
         Common english words are used in the application and is of a low reading level.
     2. Predictable<br>
-        Navigation methods are consistent and changes of context are not initiated unexpectedly.
+        Navigation methods are consistent and changes of context are not initiated unexpectedly.<br>
+        The application screenshots section demonstrates this with the same navbar being used throughout the application
     3. Input Assistance<br>
         No error correction is provided because a password is expected and is not required to be in a specific format.
 4. Robust